 District maintenance personnel have reported multiple instances of "U-bracket" failures, which can lead to driver confusion and to increased maintenance costs incurred to repair damaged installations.
 TTI was contracted to analyze the current design to determine the best course of action to prevent this occurrence.
 The TTI research team first reviewed instances of failures in the field to evaluate witnessed failure modes.
 Second, they completed a full engineering analysis according to AASHTO "Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals" (3).
-Next, TTI will simulate the support system in LSDYNA to predict likely failure location.
-Lastly, TTI will perform static tests on U-bracket supports to validate results of simulation and engineering analysis.
-The data will then be reviewed and a final suggested course of action will be presented.
+Next, TTI simulated the support system in LSDYNA to predict likely failure location.
+Lastly, TTI performed static tests on U-bracket supports to validate results of simulation and engineering analysis.
+The data were then reviewed and a final suggested course of action was presented.